 Lake Erie Region

-• The daily bag limit for walleye in Ohio waters of Lake Erie is four fish per angler through April 30.
+• The daily bag limit for walleye in Ohio waters of Lake Erie is 6 fish per angler.
 The minimum size limit for walleye is 15 inches.

 • The daily bag limit for yellow perch is 30 fish per angler in all Ohio waters of Lake Erie.

-• The trout and salmon daily bag limit is two fish per angler.
+• The trout and salmon daily bag limit is 5 fish per angler.
 The minimum size limit is 12 inches.

-• The black bass (largemouth and smallmouth bass) daily bag limit is five fish per angler with a 14-inch minimum size limit.
-From May 1 to June 23, possession of these fish is prohibited.
+• Black bass (largemouth and smallmouth bass): The daily bag limit is 5 fish per angler with a 14 inch minimum size limit.

 Cleveland Metroparks, www.clevelandmetroparks.com